-We at Filestage know that it’s tempting to rush past the creative brief.
-Clients are usually itching to start right away.
-They don’t want to waste time with the planning stages.
+We know that it’s tempting to rush past the creation of creative briefs.
+Creative teams are usually itching to get started.
+They don’t want to waste time in the planning stages.
 But investing time in a good brief protects you from encountering serious problems later on down the road.
 Believe me, it is an investment that will pay off.

 Want to have every important point from our guide on how to write a creative brief at one glance?
 You can download your free checklist right here:

 When designing a creative brief, you don’t want to end up with a large folder full of information.
 Instead, you need a short and clear guiding document.
 Try to condense the information to a maximum of one or two pages.
 Structure it with bullet points for increased readability.
 Alternatively, you can create a PowerPoint presentation with one topic per slide.

 Every company and brand has a background story.
 This background information should be a vital part of the creative brief, regardless of the makeup of the actual team undertaking the project.
 In this section, share all the background information about your brand and the product or project at hand.